 For a foreign corporation, the process of qualifying to do business in Delaware entails paying a fee and filing with the Delaware Secretary of State a certificate from its jurisdiction of incorporation (translated, if necessary) evidencing its corporate existence and a statement executed by an authorized officer setting forth (i) the name and address of the foreign corporation's registered agent in Delaware, (ii) the assets and liabilities of the foreign corporation as of a date within six months of the filing date, and (iii) the business the foreign corporation proposes to do in the State and a statement that it is authorized to do that particular business in its jurisdiction of incorporation.
 Subsequent changes of corporate name or of business to be conducted in the State require the filing of a subsequent certificate within 30 days.
-To maintain its qualification, a foreign corporation on or before the 30th day of June in each year.
+To maintain its qualification, a foreign corporation is required to file an annual report containing specified information on or before the 30th day of June in each year.
 Once the foreign corporation meets the qualification requirements, the Delaware Secretary of State issues a certificate of qualification, which is prima facie evidence of the right of the foreign corporation to do business in Delaware.